 How do people identify their trigger foods?

-In my experience, a lot of people with inflammatory bowel disease are able to accurately locate some of their trigger foods (which may include some of the ones in this blog post) but usually are not able to locate all of their trigger foods.
+A lot of people with inflammatory bowel disease are able to accurately locate some of their trigger foods (which may include some of the ones in this blog post) but usually are not able to locate all of their trigger foods.

 That’s probably because trigger foods can be time and/or dose dependent.
 You may experience symptoms only after eating a certain amount of a particular food, when combined with other specific foods, or after a certain time has passed since eating.

 Below is a summary of the impact that each trigger food had on symptoms according to participants in each of the research studies.